ac-voice-ai/rasa-audiocodes/README.md

-# AudioCodes Voice&#46;AI Gateway Channel for Rasa
+# AudioCodes VoiceAI Connect Channel for Rasa

-AudioCodes Voice&#46;AI Gateway is an application that enables telephony access for chatbots.
+AudioCodes VoiceAI Connect is an application that enables telephony access for chatbots.

 The Rasa integration is using a REST protocol named